 What are Zoom games?

-Zoom games are fun activities you can play with friends and colleagues over the video conferencing platform Zoom.
+Zoom games are fun activities you can play with friends and coworkers over the video conferencing platform Zoom.
 These games may include Bingo, Charades and Werewolf.
 The purpose of these games is to make the meeting more fun and engaging.

 Two of the quickest games to play on Zoom are lightning scavenger hunts and five fingers.
-For lightning scavenger hunts, send your attendees on a hunt of their item to retrieve items like “your favorite mug” or the “last book you read”, anything that you can tell a story about is a great fit.
-For five fingers, everyone puts up a hand with fingers showing, and the host names off life experiences like “made pasta from scratch” or “visited three countries”.
+For lightning scavenger hunts, send your attendees to retrieve items like “your favorite mug” or the “last book you read”.
+For five fingers, everyone puts five fingers, and the host names life experiences like “made pasta from scratch” or “visited three countries”.
 Any player that has that life experience puts a finger down.

 What are the requirements to play games over Zoom?

-For most games, no special equipment is needed.
+For most Zoom games, no special equipment is needed.
 Anyone with an internet enabled device and decent WiFi should be able to participate.
 In some cases, you may want to use the breakout rooms feature.

 100% Online Team Building Activities